openPMD/openPMD-example-datasets/README.md

 ...
 ```

-# How where these files created?
+# How were these files created?

 ## Files created with the Particle-In-Cell code Warp